 Once you’ve opened your account you will need to make a deposit in order to have funds with which to bet.

 Now it’s time to place your bets.
-Here’s a screenshot of the bets currently on offer at SportsInteraction.com for the 2024 US Presidential Election (taken on December 1st, 2022 – these odds will change as we approach election day):
+Here’s a screenshot of the odds currently on offer at SportsInteraction.com for the 2024 US Presidential Election (taken on July 23rd, 2024 – the day after Joe Biden dropped out of the race – these odds will change as we approach election day):

-Sports Interaction will have various other Election related bets you can make throughout the election process including Republican nominee winner, Democratic nominee, popular vote, winning party, specific state winning party and more.
+Sports Interaction has various other Election related bets you can make throughout the election process including who will win the Democratic Party nomination, popular vote winner, winning party, specific state winning party and more.
 I suggest visiting SportsInteraction.com to see the up to date odds for all bets.
 I will also update this page when we get closer to the 2024 election.

 Your GUIDE recommends to make a DEPOSIT.
 How about if I want to bet just once (the US Presidential Election 2020) then, win or lose, want my Deposit back.
 Is this allowed?
 How can I do this?